agude/agude.github.io/_books/look_to_windward.md

 ## Thoughts

-Although nothing really happens in {{ this_book }}, I loved it as a tour of a Culture Orbital, and for the deep characters.
+Although nothing really happens in {{ this_book }}, I loved it as a tour of a Culture Orbital, and for the deep characters: Quilan and the Hub are great representations of veterans suffering from PTSD.[^gulf_war]

+[^gulf_war]: The book is dedicated "For the Gulf War Veterans".

+I also loved the red herring of Zlepe's story, rushing to try to warn the Culture of the pending attack, only for it to result in his death and the revelation that the Culture knew all along.
+It's a fresher take on the "people are small point" that is more effective than {{ c1 }} because it subverts the expectation of having a hero save the day more clearly.

+I enjoyed the discussion between Ziller and the Hub about art, and why Ziller should write music if any Culture Mind could perfectly mimic his style and do it better.
+It feels applicable to a lot of the questions we see now about [AI's place in art][art].

+[art]: {% post_url 2023-01-30-ai_artists_and_technology %}

-The memory backups in case of death (and the Culture Citizen's love for extreme, deadly sports because of it) remind me of the Commonwealth humans in
-{{ pandora }}.
+{{ this_book }} reminded me of other books I've read recently: the memory backups in case of death (and the Culture Citizen's love for extreme, deadly sports because of it) remind me of the Commonwealth humans in {{ pandora }}.
 The fact that the sublimed Chelgrian created their own literally heaven is reminiscent of the virtual heaven in {{ blindsight }}.
 Masaq' Orbital's Great River the circles the entire mega-structure probably influenced {{ river }}.
+The admission that sometimes Minds will scan peoples' brains without permission in order to save them from death reminded me of the titular short story from {{ valuable }}.